-These Malta Marvels Will Magnetize The Traveller In You
+These Malta Marvels Will Magnetize the Traveler in You

-Located at the centre of the Mediterranean, Malta is made up of three main islands.
+Located at the center of the Mediterranean, Malta consists of three main islands.

 Malta is indeed a beautiful destination with a rich history and stunning architecture.
 Valletta, the capital of Malta, is a UNESCO World Heritage site known for its well-preserved historic buildings and unique balconies.
-One of the most iconic attractions in Valletta is St. John’s Co-Cathedral, a magnificent Baroque-style cathedral that you mentioned.
+One of the most iconic attractions in Valletta is St. John’s Co-Cathedral, a magnificent Baroque-style cathedral that is worth mentioning.

 [Images courtesy of Raul Escobedo]